Welcome from Club President Karen Lowe-Alton

 The Bartlesville Rotary Club is one of the oldest and best-known service organizations in the community.
 The club is often referred to as “the Monday noon Rotary” to distinguish it from the Daybreak Rotary Club, which meets on early Friday mornings.
-With a membership of about 130 men and women, the club represents a cross-section of business, civic and professional leadership throughout Bartlesville.
+With a membership of 137 men and women, the club represents a cross-section of business, civic and professional leadership throughout Bartlesville.

 In a nutshell, here’s what our club is about…our so-called “elevator speech”…